 Note: Not all items published in peer-reviewed journals have been peer reviewed (e.g. editorials, book reviews), though the research articles in them will have been.
 Using the limit by Document Type feature, after using the limit to Scholarly (Peer Reviewed) Journals features will remove those unwanted results.

-Note: You may have noticed the Full Text limiter in the screenshots above.
-Placing a check in that check box tells the database to remove any search results that do not have full text available in this database.
-Be aware that the full text may be available in a different database via a link from this database and, if you limit to Full Text in this database, you will not see those options.
-Use this feature cautiously.
+Note: You may have noticed the Expand to Non-Full Text limiter in the screenshots above.
+Placing a check in that check box tells the database to also show any search results that do not have full text available in this database.
+This can sometimes be a useful feature because OneSearch, for example, does not index everything available in the library (it may be available in a different database), and even if the library does not have access to it, your local library may have the journal article available in print (so you could then visit that library in person and photocopy the article needed).